gasdotdev/docs/docs/cloudflare-plugin/d1/migrations.md

 You can use the D1 resource's `package.json` `migration:create` script to create a migration file.
 The `migrate:create` script will run the [`@gasdotdev/db`](../../db-package/main.md) `gas-db create` command.
 An empty time-stamped migration file will be placed in the resource's `./migrations` directory.

-> npm run migration:create --workspace=root-db -- create_customer_table
+> npm run migration:create --workspace=root-db -- create_author_table

 *Note: When a D1 resource is first added, an empty init migration file will be included in the installation and is ready to use (e.g. `./gas/db/migrations/20251110125013_init_migration.sql`).*